 As we mentioned earlier, a dynamic sales strategy may be just the approach a small business need!
 Most small businesses have the perfect working environment, leadership styles, and people culture required by a dynamic sales strategy.

-A horizontal hierarchy, collaborative work culture, people-driven processes, agile approach to working, quick turnaround times, and an inclusive decision-making culture are just a few of the factors required for successful small business growth today.
+A horizontal hierarchy, collaborative work culture, people-driven processes, an agile approach to working, quick turnaround times, and an inclusive decision-making culture are just a few of the factors required for successful small business growth today.
 It’s these very attributes that lend themselves to a dynamic sales strategy.

 - Conscious, people-driven leadership at all levels of the organization